310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Rei %}
-Hehe.
+Fufu.
 But how odd… Did you not come here with Yuta-kun today, Hinata-kun?
 {% endbubble %}

 {% bubble Hinata %}